-The FAFSA is your application for federal student aid, which includes federal student loans.
+The Free Application for Federal Student Aid (FAFSA) is your application for need-based financial aid, which includes federal student loans.
 You can access the FAFSA online or with the myStudentAid mobile app.
 Remember to fill out and submit the FAFSA as soon as possible to maximize your chances of getting the most aid.

 Once you complete and submit the FAFSA, the next step is to wait for financial aid award letters from the colleges you applied to.
 The letters will include a list of the federal financial aid you are eligible for.
 For example, your award may include the following types of need-based aid:

 - Federal PLUS Loan (education loans for graduate students and parents)

 - Parent PLUS Loan

 Applying for private student loans